Check out our list of important documents before your students leave.

 Unless they give you permission or their login information, you will be unable to have access to their health records, grades, pretty much anything that has HPPA laws behind it.
-Talk to your student about signing over permission for the college to speak with you.
+Talk to your student about signing over permission for the college to speak with you, before they leave for school.
 Make certain they understand that without that signed permission, everything, and we mean everything, pertaining to the college, from medical records to financial aid, cannot be discussed with any other person but themselves.
 While you may be footing the bill for your college student, remember, the vast majority of them are over the age of 18, thereby affording them certain protections, including the sharing of any information.

 license.
 This discussion is one of the mature discussions you will have with your child and as such, should be approached with knowledge and compassion.
 The document also allows for one or two persons to be named as agents regarding the Living Will allowing them to act inconsistently with their intentions should it be in their best interest and they are incapacitated.

-5. Insurance.
-Your homeowners’ insurance policy may not cover them while they are living on or off campus (many will cover if they are living in an on-campus residence at no extra cost).
+Insurance – Your homeowners’ insurance policy may or may not cover them while they are living on or off-campus.
+(Many policies do include coverage if they are living in an on-campus residence at no extra cost.)
 Check the terms of your home insurance policy.
 Most of the large insurance companies offer separate renters policies at a reasonable rate.
-You may also want to look at two of the more reputable college student insurance companies.collegestudentinsurance.com and National Student Services, Inc.
+You may also want to look at two of the more reputable college student insurance companies College Student Insurance and National Student Services, Inc.